Security · Trust overview

 11. Security hall of fame

-Researchers who have responsibly disclosed security issues to RPTX will be listed here with their permission.
-The list is currently empty — if you want to be the first, see the section above.
+Researchers who have responsibly disclosed security issues to RPTX are listed here with their permission.
+To be credited, see the vulnerability-disclosure process above.

 13. Document library

-For a signed DPA, SOC 2 readiness questionnaire responses, UBO verification, W-9 / W-8BEN-E, or any security questionnaire, email [email protected].
-We respond within one business day.
+For a signed DPA, a completed security questionnaire (CAIQ / SIG-Lite or customer-specific), UBO verification, W-9 / W-8BEN-E, or any other procurement artefact, email [email protected].
+We aim to respond within one business day.

 14. Contacts